 Masana was the first Machel-Mandela Fellow at The Brenthurst Foundation in Johannesburg and is an alumnus of the South African Washington International Program and the David & Elaine Potter Fellowship.
 Masana is a Chevening Scholar from 2012–13 and an Anglo-American Open Scholarship recipient.
 She is fiercely passionate about feminist parenting, queer and economic justice in Africa through the transformation of the international political economy for greater accountability by governments and corporates.

-Masana will be working in support of the Co-Executive Director and will be responsible for the implementation, management, supervision and evaluation of Sonke’s programmes in accordance with Sonke’s strategic plan.
-She will participate in strategic planning, resource mobilisation and budgeting initiatives in addition to problem solving.
+At Sonke, Masana works in support of the Co-Executive Directors and is responsible for the implementation, management, supervision, and evaluation of Sonke’s programmes in accordance with Sonke’s strategic plan.
+Masana also participates in strategic planning, resource mobilisation and budgeting initiatives.